mluisada/SF_crime_classification/README.md

 2. Data exploration and visualization
 A descriptive analysis of different types of crimes to answer these questions :
-- How many times do crimes occur?
+How many times do crimes occur?
 When ?
-- In which neighborhood does a particular crime happen?
+In which neighborhood does a particular crime happen?
+How to visualize this on a map?
-- Create a map.

 3. Classification